Dave-team/Knowledge-base/Project management.md

     - Really important: send email and directly follow up in Slack
 - A big part of the job is managing expectation.
 You have responsibilities but so do their team.
 Make sure this is clearly defined.
 - Always keep your stakeholders up to date on any changes in the state of your tickets.
+- Write an email first so people can think about things and then make a recommendation rather than meeting about it directly

 Mendelows Matrix:
 Before a project, map out all the different stakeholders and their roles in the project with a plan as to how each of these stakeholders will be kept informed throughout the project.